Remedial Massage Therapy

 The use of Myofascial Release allows us to look at each patient as a unique individual.
 The sessions are hands‐on treatments during which the therapist uses a multitude of Myofascial Release techniques and movement therapy.

-Pregnancy Massage Australia training aims to assist the massage therapist to enhance their skills and knowledge to better support and nurture pregnant clients.
-The training helps therapists grow an awareness of the developing life and how to support the mother through her own body changes which may present as muscular aches and pains.
+During pregnancy massage the massage therapist uses their skills and knowledge to better support and nurture pregnant clients.
+Therapists have an awareness of the developing life and how to support the mother through her own body changes which may present as muscular aches and pains.

 Specialised massage techniques alleviate pain and discomfort, whilst highlighting a sense of relaxation.